badeaandrei99/testrepository/README.md

 🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql_Data_Analyst/)

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+This project was created to gain a deeper understanding of the data analyst job market and identify the skills that offer the greatest advantage.

-Data hails from my [SQL Course](https://lukebarousse.com/sql).
-It's packed with insights on job titles, salaries, locations, and essential skills.
+The dataset used here combines information gathered from various internet sources with curated course materials, making it semi-realistic.
+The data includes job postings, publicly available online resources, and exercises offering a balanced view of job titles, salaries, locations, and in-demand skills across the data analytics field.

 ### The questions I wanted to answer through my SQL queries were: